|

 I am Sandy Cline,

-and I have been creating soapstone sculptures for 47 years.
+and I have been creating soapstone sculptures for over 55 years.

 When